OpenITI/Adding_New_Texts_To_OpenITI/README.md

 ## An example of how information should be added

 - **fileID**.
 The file ID must be provided
 - **URI**.
-The URI should be suggested, but the field can be left empty
+The URI should be suggested, but the field can be left empty.
+  - the users should first check whether relevant URIs already exist (either for the author or the book).
+  - if the URI does not exist, the users should use the logic described here: <https://maximromanov.github.io/OpenITI/#a-note-on-the-principles-of-assigning-human-readable-uris>
+  - if the process seems complicated, the users should just provide information about the author and the book, and the URI will be assigned by the OpenITI team members.
 - **Language**.
 The language of the text (if multiple, separate with commas)
 - **Author**.
 Sufficient description on the author should be added --- use an example below as a guide
 - **Book**.
 Sufficient description on the text should be added --- use an example below as a guide